Skip to content

 6. Phase F — Demo hardening: docker-compose, scripted reset, README runbook.

-7. Phase G — libp2p transport (post-MVP wedge toward QR onboarding): p2pos-net with QUIC + relay + hole punch + mDNS; pluggable bootstrap/rendezvous; Phase M1 mobile (HTTP to home) optional ahead of Phase M2 (UniFFI + full mobile peer).
+7. Phase G — WebRTC-only transport (post-MVP wedge toward QR onboarding): p2pos-net with public seeding/signaling, ICE, public STUN/TURN, and data channels (no libp2p); Phase M1 mobile/browser (HTTP to reachable home node) optional ahead of Phase M2 (UniFFI + Android + browser as full mesh peers, all NAT-friendly).

 17. Decisions that should stay stable (long-term)